MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/folder-permissions.md

 1. In the left pane, select **Folders** to view the list of folders in the instance.

-2. Go to the desired folder, and then at the top of the screen, select the **Assign** button to display the folder information.
+2. Go to the desired folder, and then at the top of the screen, select **Assign** to display the folder information.

     ![Assign command highlighted at top of screen](media/folders-assign.PNG "Assign command highlighted at top of screen")